EciStg/order-placement/receipt/README.md

 ### Receipt extends order

+Ok.
+Not exactly, but conceptually.
 If we compare the order schema with the receipt schema, we will see a few additions.
 The example below shows the most commonly added extenstion, a tracking number.

+    106a107,125
+    >     "package": {
+    >       "description": "",
+    >       "type": "integer",
+    >       "minimum": 1
+    >     },
+    >
+    >     "shipment": {
+    >       "description": "",
+    >       "type": "integer",
+    >       "minimum": 1
+    >     },
+    >
+    >     "tracking": {
+    >       "description": "",
+    >       "type": "string",
+    >       "minLength": 1,
+    >       "maxLength": 32
+    >     },
+    >

 If we compare an instance of an order with and instance of a typical receipt, we will see two changes and one addition